roriwa/String-Calculator/README.md

 String-Calculator is a Java-Class to safely evaluate a Mathematical Equation.
 This Equation can be (e.g.) from a User.

-From Basic Operators like plus and minus it features also small helpful additions like the `°` (`90° => π/4`) suffix to convert degrees to radian.
+From Basic Operators like plus and minus it features also small helpful additions like the `°`-suffix to convert degrees to radian (`90° => π/4`).

 It is designed to make it easy to customize the Calculator by adding custom functions, variables or even operators.
 It is also possible to overwrite an existing operator